NepalLast Updated: July 2014

 The process for finalizing the adoption in Nepal generally includes the following:

-- ROLE OF THE ADOPTION AUTHORITY: The Ministry of Women, Children and Social Welfare is the adoption authority for the Government of Nepal and is responsible for, among other things, accepting and processing all applications for intercountry adoption, determining whether prospective adoptive parents are eligible and suitable to adopt a Nepali child, overseeing the matching of Nepali children by the Intercountry Adoption Management Committee with prospective adoptive parents, granting adoptions, and issuing the final adoption document.
+- Role of the Adoption Authority: The Intercountry Adoption Management Development Board (ICAB), under the Ministry of Women, Children and Social Welfare, is designated as the central authority for all issues relating to intercountry adoptions for the Government of Nepal.
+ICAB is responsible for accepting and processing all applications for intercountry adoptions and determining whether prospective adoptive parents are eligible and suitable to adopt a Nepali child.
+They are also responsible for overseeing the matching of Nepali children by either the Central Child Welfare Board (CCWB) or the Nepal Children’s Organization (Bal Mandir) with prospective adoptive parents, granting adoptions. and issuing all final adoption and travel documents.

-- ROLE OF ADOPTION AGENCIES: Adoption service providers that have been approved by the Government of Nepal to facilitate the processing of intercountry adoptions are responsible for, among other things, submitting the prospective adoptive parents’ dossier and other required documents through their local representative to the Ministry of Women and Child Social Welfare.
-They also provide the U.S. Embassy in Kathmandu with any documents required in connection with the filing of either the prospective adoptive parents’ Form I-600 petition or immigrant visa application.
+- Role of Adoption Agencies: Adoption service providers that have been approved by the Government of Nepal to facilitate the processing of intercountry adoptions are responsible for submitting the prospective adoptive parents’ dossier and other required documents through their local representative to the Ministry of Women and Child Social Welfare.
+Adoption service providers must also act as the main point of contact for the Ministry as the adoption process proceeds.
+They provide the U.S. Embassy in Kathmandu with any documents required in connection with the filing of either the prospective adoptive parents’ Form I-600 petition or immigrant visa application.
 Adoption service provides may also fill other significant roles during the adoption process.

-- ADOPTION FEES: The Ministry of Women, Children and Social Welfare charges a fee of $3,000 for the adoption of an orphan from Nepal.
+- Adoption Fees: The Ministry of Women, Children and Social Welfare charges a fee of $3,000 for the adoption of an orphan from Nepal.
 Orphanages charge a $5,000 fee.
-Many parents have reported that orphanages have charged them additional, unexpected fees once the parents arrive in Nepal.
+Many adoptive parents have reported that orphanages have charged them additional, unexpected fees after they arrived in Nepal.
 Prospective adoptive parents are advised to obtain detailed receipts for all fees and donations paid to orphanages, either by the parents directly or through their U.S. adoption service provider.
 The U.S. Embassy requires a copy of receipts and information on fees paid in the United States and in Nepal at the time of the immigrant visa interview.

 - The full names of the prospective adoptive parents, dates of birth, passport numbers, and permanent legal address are required for inclusion in the Guarantee Letter.
 In addition, the U.S. Embassy in Kathmandu needs to have on file a valid, approved I-600A before it can issue a Guarantee Letter.